Let’s be honest:

 In most cases, CRM software packages also provide alerts of the next actions to take concerning a lead.
 This could be to add them to an email sequence or to call them on the phone.

-Due to all these benefits, it’s therefore not a surprise that 91% of businesses with over 11 employees use CRM software.
+Due to all these benefits, it’s therefore not a surprise that 91% of businesses with over 11 employees use CRM software and 74% of CRM users report better access to customer data.

 For a small business, you’ll find CRM software packages that suit your business at the right price.
 And for big business too, you’ll find a suitable option for your business.